jonathanrbelanger-lang/aast/DESIGN.md

 ### Minimal Overhead as a First-Class Constraint

-Reducing overhead is not an optimization target to be addressed after the system is working, itt is a design constraint applied from the beginning.
+Reducing overhead is not an optimization target to be addressed after the system is working, it is a design constraint applied from the beginning.
 The transition from O(N) child arrays to O(1) hash table lookups in Phase 8.5 was not just a performance improvement, it was a requirement for a library whose purpose includes efficient querying at scale.